arvados/rnaseq-cwl-training/index.md

 > for these lessons.
 Although orignally developed to solve big data
 > problems in genomics, CWL is not domain specific to bioinformatics,
 > and is used in a number of other fields including medical imaging,
-> astronomy, geospatial, and machine learning.
-We hope that you will
+> astronomy, geospatial imaging, and machine learning.
+We hope that
-> find this training useful regardless of your area of research.
+> you will find this training useful regardless of your area of
+> research.
 >
 {: .prereq}